 The rehabilitation department offers physical therapy, occupational therapy and speech/language pathology services on both an inpatient and an outpatient basis.
 The department is located in the main hospital building.
 It includes an open gym area for easy access to exercise equipment, room for many different therapeutic activities that require lots of space, and plenty of privacy for patients.

-Medina Regional Hospital Rehabilitation Department is pleased to announce that Diane Meyer, Speech Therapist, and Monica Mendez, Physical Therapist, have completed the requirements for certification as LSVT Loud® and LSVT Big ® clinicians.
+Medina Regional Hospital Rehabilitation Department is pleased to announce that Monica Mendez, Physical Therapist, has completed the requirements for certification as an LSVT Big ® clinicians.

 LSVT Big® is a physical therapy treatment for individuals with Parkinson's disease, and has shown to improve coordination of movements and balance.